learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 end
 ```

-Like in any class method, `self` refers to the class itself so we can call `self.new` to piggyback, wrap, or extend the functionality of `Person.new`.
-We parse the raw data, create an instance, and assign the data to the corresponding instance properties.
+Like in any class method, `self` refers to the class itself so we can call `self.new` to
+piggyback, wrap, or extend the functionality of `Person.new`––when I call
+`Person.new_from_csv`, who is receiving the method call?
+It's the `Person` class itself.
+Therefore, `self` in this context is `Person`.
+We parse the raw data, create an instance,
+and assign the data to the corresponding instance properties.

 Why do this?
-If we need to be able to create people from CSVs, why not just build that directly into `#initialize`?
-Well, the honest answer is because we don't always want to create people from CSV data.
-Anything we build into initialize will happen always.
-Another key to writing maintainable code is designing functionality that is closed to modification but open to extension.
+If we need to be able to create people from CSVs, why not just build that
+directly into `#initialize`?
+Well, the honest answer is because we don't always want to
+create people from CSV data.
+Anything we build into initialize will happen **always**.
+Another key to writing maintainable code is designing functionality that is closed to
+modification but open to extension.

 Initialize should be closed to modification.
-It should only handle the most required and common cases of initializing an object.
-Anything we add to initialize should be permanent and never modified.
-If we need more functionality when making an instance, instead of modifying initialize, we can extend it by wrapping it within a custom constructor.
+It should only handle the most often required
+and common cases of initializing an object.
+Anything we add to initialize should be
+permanent and never modified.
+If we need more functionality when making an instance,
+instead of modifying initialize, we can extend it by wrapping it within a custom
+constructor.

-If we ever need to make people from xml or json we can continue to extend the object with custom constructors instead of constantly modifying initialize with complex logic.
+If we ever need to make people from xml or json we can continue to extend the object with
+custom constructors instead of constantly modifying initialize with complex logic.

 Let's look at a somewhat simpler example of a custom constructor that wraps `.new`.
+When
-When building objects that can be saved into a class variable `@@all`, we might not always want to save the newly instantiated instance.
+building objects that can be saved into a class variable `@@all`, we might not always want
+to save the newly instantiated instance.

 ```ruby
 class Person